 Consider the costs related to selling, shipping, and the time put into listing your auction before jumping into the process.
 Be sure you can make the profit you want before parting with a treasured figure or collection.

 There are a lot of benefits to selling your collection on eBay, but other selling options may be right for you or your specific collection.
 Finding a new collector who shares your interest, taking figures to thrift stores and antique shops, or using an eBay drop-off or consignment store may all be better ways to sell your collection.

 Action figure collectors buying figures on eBay are interested in details above all else.
 Gather up what you intend to sell and make a list that includes every figure and accessory you have.
 Make sure you know exactly what the figure is (such as a variant or specific release).
 Look at action figure checklists to see if you have the appropriate accessories and packaging to go with the figures.

 Very few collectors are interested in buying action figures from various lines and companies.
 To make sure you generate interest in your auctions, separate your figures into relevant clusters.
 By listing specific lines, genres, or figures of the same scale in groups, you will earn the best prices and get the most attention for your auction.

 The Selling Process

-Create a thorough listing.
 Make sure you include every relevant piece of information regarding the figure, including accessories, condition, size, and manufacturer.
 Put the information in a visible spot on your listing, and make it easy to read by using bullets or numbers.
-This not only helps people find the information they are looking for, but ensures that buyers will be happy with what they receive.
+This not only helps people find the information they are looking for but ensures that buyers will be happy with what they receive.

-Be professional.
-Imagine how you like to be treated when buying things, and treat potential buyers with the same respect.
-Answer questions, be fair, and stay organized.
+Imagine how you like to be treated when buying things and treat potential buyers with the same respect.
+Answer questions, be fair and stay organized.
 Taking steps toward professionalism will keep buyers happy and bring them back to your future auctions.